Denilah/CoMA/README.md

 We mainly obtained datasets from [CodeSearchNet](https://github.com/github/CodeSearchNet),[CodeXGLUE](https://github.com/microsoft/CodeXGLUE),  [codeGPT](https://github.com/zxx000728/CodeGPT) and [CodePro](https://github.com/hoogang/CodePro), processed them to obtain the aforementioned datasets, and concentrated them into one [dataset](data/MID_all_data.json).

 ## Finetuning
+So far, considering the influence between different data tasks, we currently only use the Code generation、Code summarization、code completion、code query datasets for fine-tuning.
+At the same time, we added the [codealpaca](https://github.com/sahil280114/codealpaca) dataset.

-The fine-tuning process is basically followed [codealpace](https://github.com/sahil280114/codealpaca/tree/master).
+The fine-tuning process is basically followed [Firefly](https://github.com/yangjianxin1/Firefly).

-To reproduce a fine-tuned version of LLaMA, please follow the steps below.
+To reproduce a fine-tuned version of QWen, please follow the steps below.

-In order to effectively finetune a `llama-7b` model, we used eight `A100 80GB` GPUs.
-And it is recommended to use at least two `A100 80GB` GPUS to avoid running out of memory.
-Meanwhile, you need to adjust the training parameters and the deepspeed config file.
+In order to effectively finetune a `QWen-7b` model, we used QLora technology to train on an `A100 80GB` GPUs.
+Meanwhile, you need to adjust the training parameters according to your GPUs and dataset.

 Before fine-tuning, first make sure to install all requirements using: